cameronmcnz/cameronmcnz/course/fun-with-git.md

 layout: mcnz/hidden-post
 author: Cameron McKenzie
 title: Fun with Git
-blurb: Here's how Git add, commit and reset works
+blurb: Here's how Git add, commit and reset works.
 ---

 <div class="embed-responsive embed-responsive-16by9">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/PRDUK2WRzjo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-# How Git Flow Works
+# Basic Git Commands Overview

 Git is great for doing personal devleopment, let alone collaborative development in groups and teams.

 Git lets you commit changes, and revert back to a previous save state if you mess things up.
 Actually, the proper term is reset.
 Revert has a slightly different meaning in Git.
 But you get the point.

-Follow these steps to get a better idea of how to commit code, and how to go back to the way things were in a previous commit by following this example.
+Follow these steps to get a better idea of how to initalize a Git repo, commit code, and go back to the way things were in a previous commit.

+## Initialize and commit to a Git repo

 <pre>